 Watch the aerial tour of campus

-The position is open until filled but only applications received by September 25, 2020, can be assured full consideration.
+Applications will be accepted until the position is filled.
 Confidential discussions about this opportunity may be arranged by contacting M.J.
 Brukardt, Special Assistant to the Chancellor.

 Applications are submitted electronically.
 You must create an account and log in before you can apply.
 If you have not yet registered, click on the "Click here to Register" link to begin the registration process.
 If you are already a registered user, input your "User Name" and "Password" and select "Login."

 Your application will not be considered complete until all required documents are attached and all required fields are completed.
 Please be sure you have included the following in PDF format:

 - Cover Letter